rust-lang/rust/ESOF-docs/report_2.md

 1. To be a fast systems programming language;
 2. Guarantee memory safety;
-3. To be a good language for creating highly concurrent and highly safe systems.
+3. To be a good language for creating highly concurrent and highly safe systems;
+4. Zero-cost abstractions while still allowing precise control like a low-level language.

 Rust is being developed by a huge community which counts with numerous ways to communicate such as the questions [Forum], [Twitter], [StackOverflow] or [Reddit].